Learn about the archaeology of Ancient Corinth, archaeological fieldwork, museum work, and much more by exploring our educational resources below.

-The lesson plans created by Corinth Excavations primarily follow middle school social studies (or interdisciplinary) learning standards.
-The lessons cover topics from water management to religion, trade, diet, and disease, making them helpful tools for a wide audience of educators.
+The lesson plans primarily follow middle school social studies (or interdisciplinary) learning standards.
+They cover topics from water management to religion, trade, diet, and disease.
 Lessons plans use artifacts excavated in Ancient Corinth from the Classical to the Byzantine periods (roughly 500 BCE to 1450 CE) as a foundation for learning.
-They incorporate images, digital modeling technology, videos, texts, and excavation reports where applicable.
-Special learning opportunities called "Virtual Field Trips" include in-depth, behind-the-scenes Skype sessions inside the workrooms at Corinth Excavations to help students extend previous learning experiences on Greco-Roman civilizations and the Medieval Mediterranean world during their classroom studies.
+They can be downloaded for free by clicking on the tab labeled "Lesson Plans".

 You can connect LIVE with an archaeologist and learn firsthand about archaeological fieldwork, museum work, and the archaeology of Ancient Corinth.
 The session is FREE and classrooms can connect on any preferred video conferencing platform.
 All you need is access to the internet and a webcam!
 Send us an email to schedule your virtual field trip.

 Videos on a range of archaeological topics can be found on the ASCSA's vimeo page.
 Uncovering the Identity of Ancient Corinth and Alketas of Halieis, being blind, saw a dream: Personal Stories of Sickness and Cure in the Asklepieion in Ancient Corinth are exclusively on Corinthian topics.